Nordic Master in Friluftsliv Studies (Outdoor Studies)

 We offer you two years of high quality, cross-border and cross-disciplinary studies in the cultures and practices of Nordic Friluftsliv.
 The study leads to a joint master’s degree and a joint master’s diploma.
 You get to live and experience the diversity and similarities in the outdoors in three Scandinavian countries.

-The programme is designed to start in the fall 2020, with the first of (at least) three cohorts of international students.
+The programme is designed to start in the fall of 2020, with the first of (at least) three cohorts of international students.

 What kind of job do you get?